Sparta Monday Night

 Table

-the choice of groups (solids or stripes) has not yet been determined.
-When the
+table is open when the choice of groups (solids or stripes) has not yet been

-table is open, it is legal to hit a solid first to make a stripe or vice versa.
+legal to hit a solid first to make a stripe or vice versa.
+Note: The

-is determined only when a player legally pockets a called object ball after the
+choice of group is determined only when a player legally pockets a called

-break shot.
+object ball after the break shot.

 D.